abdo754/AbdulBookStore-part2/AbdulBookStore/README.txt

-i have made connection to category and icatogroy there is red line under ICategoryRepository in cateogryReposirty i fix the problem which was a spelling mistake of catefory
+i have made connection to category and icatogroy there is red line under ICategoryRepository in cateogryReposirty i fix the problem which was a spelling mistake of catefory i have add a ISP_CALL.CS in IRespoirty  for interface and also download DAPPER Nutpage